 The dead grass is burned every year in late February in the Yamayaki (hill burning) Festival.
 Sirens sound and the fires are lit at 9 in the morning.

-Buses going to the cave entrance leave regularly from both the Shinkansen Station, Shin-Yamaguchi, and Yamaguchi Station in the city.
+Buses going to the cave entrance leave regularly from both the shinkansen station, Shin-Yamaguchi, and Yamaguchi Station in the city.
+As well, buses leave from Shimonoseki and less frequently from surrounding places.
 It takes about 50-60 minutes by bus to reach the cave entrance.
 Buses also run from the cave entrance to the plateau or taking a 10 minute taxi ride is also an option.